 Dr. Maha El Rabbat is a Professor of Public Health in the Faculty of Medicine, Cairo University and also serves as Executive Director for the MENA Health Policy Forum.
 As a Faculty member, she was the head of the Public Health Department, and is a member of the curriculum development, quality and accreditation and research ethics committees.
 Dr. El Rabbat served as the Minister of Health and Population for the Egyptian Government from July 2013 to March 2014.
 During her term with the Egyptian Government, she led the reform process to address inefficiencies in the health sector and foster social justice and equity for universal health coverage.
 Dr. El Rabbat also led the ministry’s strengthened services related to non-communicable disease and primary healthcare by promoting vaccination coverage and early neonatal and emergency care interventions.
 Prior to her role at the Ministry of Health and Population, she served as Chair of the Public Health Department at Cairo University from 2011 to 2013.
-Dr. El Rabbat has a medical background and holds MSc and PhD in Public Health from the Cairo University.
+Dr. El Rabbat has a medical background and holds an MSc and PhD in Public Health from the Cairo University.
 Dr. El Rabbat carried out her postgraduate studies in the fields of health sector reform, health systems strengthening and population studies and is heavily involved in work related to those areas.
 She has experience working with the World Health Organization, United Nations High Commissioner for Refugees, UNICEF, the World Bank, and the Ford Foundation on various public health related initiatives.

 Dr. Lei Zhou – Deputy Chief of Branch for Emerging Infectious Disease, Public Health Emergency Center, Chinese Center for Disease Control and Prevention (CDC)